A PSA test measures the level in the blood of

 between PSA levels found in cancer and benign prostatic hyperplasia.
 Thus,

-values.
-A rise in the PSA level as compared to an earlier measurement is
+elevated values.
+A rise, as compared to an earlier measurement is

 an ominous sign.
 If you have an interest in a natural supplement that has